Our Verdict

 Common questions about this comparison

-Do either of these monitors connect to WiFi for remote viewing?
+Do these monitors connect to WiFi for remote viewing?

-No, both the Babysense Prisma and iFamily monitors utilize a secure, local RF connection, not WiFi.
-This ensures enhanced privacy and hack-proof monitoring, but restricts viewing to within the home's operational range.
+No, both the Babysense Prisma and iFamily 7" use local RF connections.
+This ensures enhanced privacy and security, but means no remote viewing via smartphones or internet outside your home.

-The iFamily monitor includes a temperature sensor as part of its sensor suite, allowing you to monitor the nursery's ambient temperature directly.
-The Babysense Prisma does not explicitly list a temperature sensor.
+Yes, the iFamily 7" includes a temperature sensor as part of its sensor suite, allowing you to monitor the nursery's ambient temperature.
+The Babysense Prisma does not.

 Explore Other Categories